art75/SJSU-Art75/tutorials/tuts/Creative_Commons/README.md

 ##### Downlading Audio & Sound FX

-* Soundcloud: Filter for content in Creative Commons, download through [this site](http://9soundclouddownloader.com/download-sound-track).
+* Soundcloud: (see above) Filter for content in Creative Commons, download through 'more' menu.
+  - If starting from Soundcloud site (not Creative Commons.
+First do a search then select "tracks" to see the filter resuts > copyright settings)
 * Websites:
   * [Free Music Archive](http://freemusicarchive.org/)
     - [field recordings](http://freemusicarchive.org/genre/Field_Recordings/)